 PPE for NHS professionals with beards

-The Association is working with Sikh Assembly and other Sikh organisations to support BAME health professionals working in the NHS frontline, who have been recognised as a risk group whilst treating patients suffering from Covid19.
+The Association is working with other BAME Network of Organisations to support health professionals working in the NHS frontline, who have been recognised as a risk group whilst treating patients suffering from Covid19.
 A number of Sikh health professionals have expressed concerns to us over their NHS employing authorities requesting removal of facial hair, in the course of providing appropriately fitting FFP3 facemasks.
-These special masks are designed to be ‘fitted tightly’ to the face and do not confer the required protection from airborne viruses to wearers with beards.
+These special masks are designed to be ‘fitted tightly’ to the face and do not always necessarily confer the required protection from airborne viruses to wearers with beards.

 Beards are a key article of the Sikh religious faith and identity.
 Shaving of facial hair for Sikhs goes against their religious faith.